fixxit/MoknJ-WebUI/README.md

     "auth_psw": "fixx_secret"
 }
 ```
-Also note the auth user and auth psw these should be defined on your server app moknj api (security.api), make sure the match
+Also note the auth user and auth psw these should be defined on your server app moknj api (security.api), make sure they match
 ```
 security.client = fixx-trusted-client
 security.secret = fixx_secret